artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

 b.
 Then, modify the ```x1``` register initialization to 0x7, and analyze the first ```beq``` instruction execution.
 What is the value of the signals highlighted in the figure?
 Justify each value obtained.

 c.
 Explain the differences observed between the two cases.

+d.
+Finally, stop when the ```jal``` instruction is executing.
+Explain the signals from the figure above.
+How is the destination address computed?
+What is written to the Register File?

 ---
 ## Building the *Pipelined processor*